-Artist Diana Madaras who says painting, "fills me with joy," is equally well known for her bold, colorful artwork as for her generous charitable giving.
-Madaras owns 2 galleries in Tucson, Arizona that feature her work exclusively, and is president of the non-profit Art for Animals Foundation, a charity she founded in 1999 to help abused, injured and orphaned animals.
+Artist Diana Madaras says, "Painting fills me with joy."
+She is equally well known for her bold, colorful artwork as for her generous charitable giving.
+Madaras owns the gallery in Tucson, Arizona that features her work, and she is president of the non-profit Art for Animals Foundation, a charity she founded in 1999 to help abused, injured, and orphaned animals.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.

 Below, select which favorite lists you would like to save this product into.

 Get the inside story behind Diana's paintings AND access to special offers when you join!

 We hate spam and will protect your email address.